zhenya-mamenko/mini-ML-piscine/README.md

 # mini-ML-piscine

-Try to convert exercises from Google ML crash course to TensorFlow 2.0, Keras and TensorBoard.
+My conversion of exercises from Google ML crash course to TensorFlow 2.0, Keras and TensorBoard.